Net Worth

 It’s believed that Lennox self-funded the charity in its infancy and personally contributed approximately £1.3 million ($1.68 million).
 In 2008, Lennox started the global feminist organisation, The Circle.
 The organization helps women worldwide who have experienced gender-based violence and economic inequality.

-In 2010, the United Nations appointed Lennox as a Goodwill Ambassador for UNAIDS to help promote HIV/AIDS awareness and prevention.
+In 2010, the United Nations appointed Lennox as a Goodwill Ambassador for UNAIDS to promote awareness and prevention of HIV/AIDS.
 Lennox is also an activist for Greenpeace and Amnesty International, regularly speaking on climate change, human rights, and gender-based violence.
 She has also given various TEDx talks and spoken on numerous global panels discussing HIV/AIDS awareness and gender inequality.

 Real Estate